 - Loan Programs

-- Financing With The Tuition Payment Plan through Sallie Mae
+- Financing With The Monthly Payment Plan through Tuition Managment Sytems (TMS)

 - Finance Charges